wp-innovator/innovator-ai/readme.txt

 == Description ==

-= OPEN AI AND CHATGPT AUTOMAITC AI GENERATED CONTENT FOR WORDPRESS =
+= OPEN AI AND CHATGPT AUTOMATIC AI GENERATED CONTENT FOR WORDPRESS =

 👉 New Feature : Settings Page Open AI API key setup.
 👉 New Feature : Try Now demo in Dashboard Page.
 👉 New Feature : Text Generator Gutenberg block.
-👉 New Feature : Added  Text Gennerator AI Popup Toolbar support for every gutenberg block.
+👉 New Feature : Added  Text Generator AI Popup Toolbar support for every gutenberg block.
+👉 New Feature : Automatic default search text append system before or after search query.

 We've used Open AI API keys to generate AI content for your content or article and it's recently using ChatGPT-3 language AI model to generate very human-like AI content.